atextor/naturel/README.markdown

 	--e:num; // private static
 	##f:num; // protected static

-Naturel's grammar was transformed into a parser using the parser generator (http://sablecc.org/ "SableCC").
+Naturel's grammar was transformed into a parser using the parser generator [SableCC](http://sablecc.org/).
 The complete documentation, sample programs and source code of the compiler are contained in this directory.
 The following block shows a short sample program that can be compiled using the compiler. num and str are the built-in data types for integers and strings, the static new method is the constructor of the class.